EMalagoli92/OD-Metrics/docs/map_mar.md

 In large datasets, it is useful to have a unique metric that is able to represent the exactness of the detections among all $C$ classes.
 For such cases, the mean average precision $\text{mAP}@[\bar{\tau}_{\text{IoU}}]$ is computed, which is simply:
 $$\text{mAP}@[\bar{\tau}_{\text{IoU}}] = \frac{1}{C}\sum_{c=1}^C \text{AP}_{c}@[\bar{\tau}_{\text{IoU}}] $$

-This area is in practice replaced with a finite sum using certain recall values.
+This area is in practice replaced with a finite sum using certain recall values and different interpolation methods.
 One starts by ordering the $K$ different confidence scores output by the detector, for the specific class $\bar{c}$:

 $$T_{\bar{c}} = \{ \tau_{s_k}, k \in \mathbb{N}_{\leq K}^+ \mid \tau_{s_i} > \tau_{s_j} \; \forall i > j\}$$